mddazure/entra-gsa-lab/README.md

 Next is the installation of the [Global Secure Access client](https://learn.microsoft.com/en-us/entra/global-secure-access/how-to-install-windows-client).
 The client machine must run a 64-bit version of Windows 10 or 11 and must be joined to Entra ID.

 :point_right: Ensure all Entra users you will be testing with are local administrators on the Entra-joined test devices.
 This is not a requirement for Entra GSA to work, but it makes accessing Advanced diagnostincs and Logs in the GSA Client easier.

-In the Entra portal, navigate to Devices - All devices - Device settins and click "Manage Additional local administrators on all Microsoft Entra joined devices".
+In the Entra portal, navigate to Devices - All devices - Device settings and click "Manage Additional local administrators on all Microsoft Entra joined devices".

 On the next page, click + Add assignments, select all users and Click Assign.

 ![image](/images/add_local_admins.png)